Alliaceae and animal health

 Use of antibiotics in livestock

-The use of antibiotics in livestock is indispensable to treat most infectious diseases that affect livestock.
-In addition to their therapeutic application, antibiotics have been used in livestock for preventive purposes and as growth promoters, but due to the emergence of resistant bacteria their use has been restricted to stimulate growth and prevent undiagnosed diseases.
-Faced with this situation, farmers are demanding alternative methods to reduce the use of antibiotics without reducing the profitability and quality of their production.
+The use of antibiotics in livestock is essential for the treatment of most infectious diseases affecting livestock.
+In addition to their therapeutic use, antibiotics have been used in livestock for preventive purposes and as growth promoters, but the emergence of resistant bacteria has limited their use to stimulate growth and prevent undiagnosed diseases.
+Faced with this situation, farmers are demanding alternative methods to reduce the use of antibiotics without compromising the profitability and quality of their production.

-Currently there are multiple alternatives that allow to improve the health and well-being of animals among which are probiotics, prebiotics, enzymes, organic acids, and especially phytogenic compounds.
+Currently, there are several alternatives that allow to improve the health and well-being of animals, among which are probiotics, prebiotics, enzymes, organic acids and especially phytogenic compounds.
 Among the phytogenic products whose effectiveness has been more widely demonstrated by the research community are the derivatives of garlic and onion.
-Its use as medicinal plants dates back to the early days of humanity and in all known cultures.
+Their use as medicinal plants dates back to the earliest days of mankind and in all known cultures.

-There are numerous scientific studies in which it has been shown to be effective in treating various infections and parasites which together with their stimulating properties of the immune system and anti-inflammatory cause them to be considered among the compounds to promote animal health status and improve productive rates.
+There are numerous scientific studies in which it has been shown to be effective in the treatment of various infections and parasites, which together with its stimulating properties of the immune system and anti-inflammatory cause it to be considered among the compounds to promote animal health status and improve productive rates.

 Benefits of using garlic and onion extracts

-Alterations in the gut microbiota weaken the mucosa by allowing bacteria to easily pass through it.
-The organosulfur compounds (OSCs) present in garlic and onion exert direct action on the microorganisms attached to the intestinal epithelium, so their use in livestock has multiple advantages:
+Changes in the gut microbiota weaken the mucosa by allowing bacteria to easily pass through.
+The organosulfur compounds (OSCs) found in garlic and onion have a direct effect on the microorganisms attached to the intestinal epithelium, so their use in livestock has multiple benefits:

 I. Decrease in enteropathogens

-The antimicrobial action of OSCs has been widely demonstrated in many studies, proving highly effective in decreasing pathogenic bacteria of livestock interest such as Salmonella, E. coli, Brachyspira, etc. In addition, its mechanism of action is not only antibacterial but has a marked anti-parasitic action mainly against coccidia of the genus Eimeria, one of the main causes of economic losses on farms.
+The antimicrobial activity of OSCs has been demonstrated in many studies and has proven to be highly effective in reducing pathogenic bacteria of interest to livestock such as Salmonella, E. coli, Brachyspira, etc..
+In addition, its mechanism of action is not only antibacterial, but also has a marked antiparasitic effect, mainly against coccidia of the genus Eimeria, one of the main causes of economic losses in farms.

 Fig 1.
 The excretion of oocysts in brooilers infected with coccidia is significantly lower in those animals that consume additive feed with the thiosulfonates present in Garlicon (Kim et al. 2012).